8 Ways To Grow Your Training Business During A Pandemic

 2) New territory

-Our recent training industry survey found that as of March 2020, over half of training businesses offer no form of eLearning.
+Our recent training industry survey found that as of March 2020, over half of training businesses still offer no form of eLearning.

-It’s important to remember, the vast majority of these have all had to react the exact same way as you following the announced social distancing measures.
+It’s important to remember, the vast majority of businesses have all had to react the exact same way as you following the announced social distancing measures.
 It’s unrealistic to think anyone out there has the silver bullet in these uncharted waters - it’s the closest you’re going to get to a level playing field.

 The Geek Huddle they run every morning is a perfect example of a free value-add initiative for their network.

 There’s nothing stronger than a plan.